 There are quite a few things to organise before your child starts school.
 This planning guide can help you keep track of what you need to do.
-You’ll also need to ask your child’s new school about any important deadlines, such as submission dates for funding applications or enrolment.
+You’ll also need to ask your child’s new school about any important deadlines, like submission dates for funding applications or enrolment.

 Term 1 in the year before starting school

-Decide which school you would like your child to go to, and let the school know.
+Decide which school you’d like your child to go to, and let the school know.

 For most mainstream government schools, you can enrol at any time in the year before your child is due to start.
 Enrolling as soon as possible will give you and the school time for planning, applying for funding and so on.

-If you’ve chosen a special school, you need to make sure your child fits in with the school’s rules about disability.
+If you’ve chosen a specialist school, you need to make sure your child fits in with the school’s enrolment criteria.
 To enrol, you need relevant documentation from your child’s specialists and a cognitive assessment if your child has an intellectual disability.

-If you’re enrolling your child at a mainstream and special school, you need to do the enrolment procedures for both schools.
-This is called dual enrolment, and it isn’t possible in all states and territories.
+If you’re enrolling your child at a mainstream and specialist school, you need to do the enrolment procedures for both schools.
+This is called dual enrolment, and it’s possible in only some states and territories.

 Catholic and independent schools have their own enrolment timelines.
 You might be able to enrol straight away or you might have to wait until the school finalises its enrolment offers.
 Talk with the school about how you can start planning while you’re waiting to be offered a place.

 Applying for support

 Ask the school for information about applying for school support and funding for your child.